IsaacKhor/blog-source/content/_index.md

 [**LinuxPTP**](http://linuxptp.sourceforge.net/) - An implementation of the
 Precision Time Protocol (PTP) on linux.

-**Autograder for Clark CS Courses** - I am in charge of Clark's autograding infrastructure for several CS courses.
-Email me or the CS department for access;
-this is not code we want public.
+**Autograder for Clark CS Courses** - I was in charge of Clark's autograding infrastructure for several CS courses.
+Email me or the CS department for access; this is not code we want public.